 There is a tendency to see Japan through Tokyo’s slick, sophisticated and ever-forward-looking lens, but there are many other facets to this enriching country that come to life when you explore its rural regions.

 A serene and meditative walking tour such as this can be part of a larger itinerary, forming an effective contrast to the nearby Kansai cities, or can be the centre of a trip in its own right.
-We’ve finely tuned this experience over the years and know how to balance moments of urban excitement with long stretches of immersion in the beauty of rural Japan.
+We’ve finely tuned this experience over the years and know how to balance moments of urban excitement with long stretches of immersion in the beauty of Japan’s different landscapes.

 You might choose to see the city through a contemporary historic focus, delving into the lively Shitamachi District with its subtle domestic delights (including lots of balconies, flower pots and cats!)
 Walk among the temples or grand museums of Ueno Park, or the subculture hubs of Harajuku or Akihabara.
 One of our favourite ways to end the day is with a quality evening food tour, discovering the different flavours of Japanese cuisine and filling up on delicious dishes as you wander.